UMM-CSci-3601/3601-lab2_client-server/README.md

 we've chosen to not over-complicate the project with attempts to test that code.
 You are not obliged to provide any coverage for that.
 You should make sure your tests cover things like your `ToDoController` and the like, though.

+## Live updates for Gradle test or run

+By default, if you're running the server with `./gradlew run` and make changes to your Java code, you have to stop the server (with `^C`) and restart it for those changes to take effect.
+Similarly, if you make changes and want to see if `./gradle test` or `./gradle check` passes, then you have re-run those commands by typing them in again.

+Happily, Gradle gives us the `--continuous` (or `-t` for short) flag to simplify these use cases.
+If, for example, you enter `./gradlew --continuous run`, then Gradle will automagically notice when relevant files have changed, recompile, and re-run the project.
+Similarly, you can have `./gradlew --continuous check` running in a terminal and it will automatically re-run the checks whenever you save changes.

+:bangbang: Make sure the terminals running continuous Gradle tasks are visible so you can see if, for example, tests fail or the project doesn't even compile anymore.
+Otherwise you can end up doing a lot of work that builds on broken code.

 ## Continuous Integration with GitHub Actions